Mined Semantic Analysis: A New Concept Space Model for Semantic Representation of Textual Data: A Study on Statistical Significance

 We hypothesize that the best method is not necessarily the one that gives the highest correlation score.
 In other words, being state-of-the-art does not require giving the highest correlation, rather giving a relatively high score that makes any other higher score statistically insignificant.

 To test our hypothesis, we decided to perform statistical significance tests on the top reported correlations.
 Initially we targeted \textit{Word2Vec}, \textit{GloVe}, \textit{ADW}, and \textit{NASARI} besides \textit{MSA}.
-We contacted several authors and some of them thankfully provided us with pairwise relatedness scores on corresponding benchmark data sets.
-We also utilized the publicly available semantic vectors of some models like \cite{baroni2014don} predict vectors.
+We contacted several authors and some of them thankfully provided us with pairwise relatedness scores on the corresponding benchmark datasets.

 To measure statistical significance, we performed Steiger's Z significance test \cite{steiger1980tests}.
-The purpose of this test is to evaluate whether the difference between two dependent correlations obtained from the same sample is statistically significant or not, i.e., whether the two correlations are statistically equivalent.
+This test evaluates whether the difference between two dependent correlations obtained from the same sample is statistically significant or not, i.e., whether the two correlations are statistically equivalent.

 Steiger's Z test requires to calculate the correlation between the two correlations.
-We applied the tests using reported Spearman correlations ($\rho$) as it is more commonly used than Pearson (\textit{r}) correlation.
-We conducted the tests using correlation scores of \textit{MSA}'s tuned model on \textit{WS} data set, \textit{Word2Vec}, \textit{ADW}, and \textit{NSASRI}.
+We applied the tests on Spearman correlations ($\rho$) as it is more commonly used than Pearson (\textit{r}) correlation.
+We conducted the tests using correlation scores of \textit{MSA}'s tuned model on \textit{WS} dataset, \textit{Word2Vec}, \textit{ADW}, and \textit{NSASRI}.

-Table 5, shows the results using 1-tailed test with significance level 0.05.
-For each data set, we report method-method Spearman correlation ($\rho$) calculated using reported scores in Table 3 and Table 4.
+Table \ref{sig}, shows the results using 1-tailed test with significance level 0.05.
+For each dataset, we report method-method Spearman correlation ($\rho$) calculated using reported scores in Table \ref{spearman_all} and Table \ref{men}.
 We report \textit{p}-value of the test as well.